+*: Horizontal topic expected result/target of the action

+**: Cross-cutting topic expected result/target of the action

+P1F1: Pillar 1 Flagship 1 for Topic 1.1.

 Topic 1.2 – Fisheries and aquaculture

 Global objectives.
 Aquaculture and fisheries management is a central part of a sustainable regional development, especially in coastal areas and lake regions.
-In the Adriatic-Ionian region, fisheries and aquaculture are an integral part of the cultural and economic fabric.
+In the Adriatic-Ionian Region, fisheries and aquaculture are an integral part of the cultural and economic fabric.
 However, several challenges have emerged that have changed the approach for sustainable and competitive fisheries and aquaculture.
 In fisheries, catch levels are lower compared to decades ago; this has led to restrictions and common management measures.
 Increasing human pressures on the marine environment and demographic changes have also produced changes in the predominantly small-scale fisheries of the region.
 On the other hand, aquaculture production has grown in the past decades compared to the fisheries production.
 Although the growth in aquaculture might be comparatively slower than in some other countries globally, it remains a valuable component of the region's seafood industry.
 Aquaculture offers several benefits, including the production of nutritious and high-quality seafood products, which are vital for food security and a healthy diet.
 Furthermore, it contributes to employment opportunities, bolstering the regional economy and livelihoods.
 There is a need for action to build upon existing fishery and aquaculture resources in order to ensure a sustainable, resilient, and competitive future.

 Aquaculture and Fisheries management covering the Adriatic-Ionian Sea and relevant inline waters involve the coordination of many inter-sectoral and transboundary issues and responsibilities for better management of the natural resources.
 Effective and better fisheries management at the sea and relevant inland waters requires strong coordination between the different Macroregional Strategies.
 In this context, a close collaboration of relevant envisaged activities for inland waters, which have been identified in the Danube Macroregional Strategy (EUSDR) is required to avoid duplication.